Stephen Thomas

 Brigi Thomas-Moog

-Brigi is a dedicated student of Yoga since 2008.
+Brigi [de/eng] is a dedicated student of Yoga since 2008.
 Her background in western science, combined with the profound studies in Ayurveda with her main teacher Pandit Dr. David Frawley allows her to merge the wisdom and approach to Health from both those perspectives.
-She also studies Pranayama, Asana and the Sublte Body with her husband Stephen Thomas.

 In the Ayurvedic Consultations she offers clients to look through a holistic lens which intends to target and initiate longlasting changes in spiritual and physical practice.
 Emphasis is given to daily life routine and habits in order to establish new patterns, re-balance and re-align harmony in body, mind and beyond.